How to vacuum pack safely

 Do you know how to document the food safety risks in vacuum packing?

-This should be part of your food safety management system and is a legal requirement in food safety law, it will become part of your due diligence.
 The risk assessment must be based on HACCP food safety principles, see our article Helping you to cut through the jargon of food safety terms and How to get your head around Food Safety Management Systems for more information.

 Useful resources